Three Men in a Boat (1956 film)

-Three Men in a Boat is a 1956 British CinemaScope colour comedy film directed by Ken Annakin.
-The film received mixed reviews, but was a commercial success.
+Three Men in a Boat is a 1956 British CinemaScope colour comedy film directed by Ken Annakin, starring Laurence Harvey, Jimmy Edwards, David Tomlinson and Shirley Eaton.
+It was written by Hubert Gregg and Vernon Harris based on the 1889 novel of the same name by Jerome K. Jerome.

 Plot

 The film is set in the Edwardian era.
 Harris, J, and George want to get away from it all.
 They decide to go on holiday boating up the River Thames to Oxford, taking with them their dog Montmorency.
 George is happy to get away from his job at the bank.
 Harris is glad to get away from Mrs. Willis, who is pressing him to marry her daughter Clara.
-And 'J' is more than anxious to take a holiday from his wife, Ethelbertha.
+And J is more than anxious to take a holiday from his wife, Ethelbertha.

 George meets three girls, Sophie Clutterbuck and sisters Bluebell and Primrose Porterhouse, who are also taking a ride up the river, and he hopes to see them again.
 The travellers get into various complications with the weather, the river, the boat, food, the Hampton Court Maze, tents, rain and locks.
-They do connect with the girls again, and when things appear to be becoming interesting for the men, Mrs. Willis and her daughter and Ethelbertha show up, and things become even more interesting.
+They connect with the girls again, and when things appear to be becoming interesting for the men, Mrs. Willis and her daughter and Ethelbertha show up, and things become even more interesting.